 In 1667, British wool manufacturers were so fearful of the popularity of imported linen that they pushed Parliament for a law requiring every deceased person to be buried in a woolen shroud.
 Common folk complied with these strict requirements for more than seventy years.
 Perhaps it seemed like a cozy deal.
-Who doesn’t like a soft wool blanket?
+Who doesn't like a soft wool blanket?
 Capitalizing upon the well-publicized natural burial movement in England today, the Hainsworth Company, most famous for dressing Buckingham Palace guards, decided to sell people on the idea of wool burial again.
 This handsome, biodegradable wool casket with jute handles is fortified with recycled cardboard and can support several hundred pounds.
 When you see it in person, as I did at the ICCFA convention, you long to crawl into it.
-(Of course I was tired, since the exposition hall was enormous.)
+(I was quite tired, since the exposition hall was enormous.)
 Choose chocolate brown or a eggshell ivory.
 Casket retail price would be approximately $2400.
 Hainsworth makes pet caskets and lovely woolen boxes for cremated remains.
 Ask your funeral director about these products all available through Elliot Urn & Supply.